RichardJRL/100DaysOfCode-TangoWithDjango/workflow.md

 Reference of classes available in the bootstrap toolkit is [here](https://getbootstrap.com/docs/5.2/getting-started/introduction/)

+CSS is included in a webpage by including a link to the stylesheet within the `<head>` HTML tag on the webpage. e.g. `<link rel="stylesheet" type=text/css href="HRL/TO/stylesheet.css" />`

+## CSS Selectors
+### Element Selectors
+These apply to all instances of an HTML tag.
+In the stylesheet they are written `h1 { ... }`.
+### ID Selectors
+These apply only to an individual, singular HTML tag that specifically includes the `id=[NAME]` attribute and represent a much more fine-grained way of applying a style to only a single element of the webpage.
+In the stylesheet they are written `#[ID_NAME] { ... }`.
+### Class Selectors
+These apply to only the specific HTML tags that include the `class=[CLASSNAME]` attribute and represent the way of applying a style to a select group of elements on a webpage.
+In the stylesheet they are written`.[ID_NAME] { ... }`

+Stylesheets are considered to be static media and should therefore be placed in the Django project's `static` media directory.

+## Choosing Colurs
+The website [ColorCombos.com](https://colorcombos.com) is good for choosing a website colour theme.

 ## Modifying `form.as_p` Pages
 Some HTML templates previously rendered the form using the `{{ form.as_p }}` shortcut command.
 In order to style these pages with the Bootstrap toolkit, it is necessary to replace the `{{ form.as_p }}` tag with styled elements of the form itself.
 The HTML elements of the form were found by viewing the rendered version of the page with `{{ form.as_p }}` and copying them back to the template before adding the relevant bootstrap toolkit classes to the HTML tags that comprise the form elements.